hellofresh/stats-go/README.md

 * `not_empty` - only not empty second path level is interpreted as ID, e.g. `/users/13` -> `users.-id-`, `/users` -> `users.-`

-You can register your own test callback functions using `stats.RegisterSectionTest()` function before parsing sections map from string.
+You can register your own test callback functions using the `stats.RegisterSectionTest()` function before parsing sections map from string.

 ```go